WouterMulders1999/CitraVirtualControler/README.md

 # Basic Command Line Knowledge

 You’ll need to use the command line to navigate to folders and run commands.
+You can always open a command line by searching for 'cmd' on your device. common commands:

+cd -> set a directory. for instance cd D:\Emulators\Citra\nightly will navigate to the 'nightly' folder. cd.. will move one folder back. e.g. D:\Emulators\Citra\nightly and then cd.. gives D:\Emulators\Citra\

 # Installation Guide
 Follow these steps to set up the virtual controller: